 The stress of trying to form a community out of the Mosiac took its toll on John's mind, which was already still reeling from his mind link with Appa Ali Apsa.
 To others, it appeared that John was becoming unhinged.
 He developed a messiah complex, feeling intensely that it was up to him to make the dream of Mosaic work.
 The Guardians refused to intervene, and when Hal Jordan tried, John defeated him.
 John saw Mosaic as his penance for Xanshi.
 He was absolutely committed to making Mosaic work, and he began to succeed in spite of his peers lack of faith in him.
 He evolved as the Guardians expected him to, becoming a Guardian himself.

-Looking for redemption in his final days of life, Hal visited John and used his near limitless power to grant him the ability to walk again.
+During the events of Final Night, Hal visited John and used his near limitless power to grant him the ability to walk again.
 This also resulted in John having the power to unleash blasts of green energy for a time.
 However, this all faded and John found himself unable to walk once again.

 Hand of God